dotnet/core/roadmap.md

 .NET Core is a general purpose, modular, cross-platform and open source implementation of .NET.
 It includes a set of [framework libraries](https://github.com/dotnet/corefx) and a [runtime](https://github.com/dotnet/coreclr).
 Both together support a set of OS platforms and chip architectures, enabling a broad set of .NET apps to be built and run.
 Much of this support is in progress.

 The team (anyone contributing to .NET Core) is composed of many individuals and groups.
 They (separately) have been adding support for the scenarios they are most interested in.
 That ranges from Windows to FreeBSD.
-Some of the projects are half-way to completion.
-Nice work, team!
-Some contributors, likely companies, will create official distributions (AKA "distros") that they support and potentially sell as part of some offering.
+Some contributors, likely companies, will create official distributions (AKA "distros") that they support and potentially sell as part of their offering.
 A distro is an official build of .NET Core (e.g. zip, apt-get, brew, msi), much like Linux distros.

 Microsoft makes multiple "official" .NET Core distributions (libraries and/or runtime) available to its customers.
 It is expected (and desired) that other groups (corporations or otherwise) will also become significantly invested in .NET Core, making other distros available.